Archaeological Research Facility

 Lawrence de Graaf Center for Oral and Public History

 Originally established in 1968 by the Department of History, the Lawrence de Graaf Center for Oral and Public History is the outgrowth of the department’s oral and public history programs.
 With more than 6,000 audio and video recorded interviews, related transcripts, photographs and other materials, COPH maintains the largest regionally focused oral history archive in the state of California.
-COPH’s holdings encompass material relating to virtually every civic and ethnic community in Orange County and beyond, as well as interviews related to science and technology, private industry, the environment, education and war.
-This diverse collection is available for student or community use through the center’s office in Pollak Library 363, Monday through Friday.
+COPH’s holdings encompass material relating to virtually every civic and ethnic community in Orange County and the greater Los Angeles basin, as well as interviews related to science and technology, private industry, the environment, education and war.
+This diverse collection is available for student or community use through the center’s office in Pollak Library South, Monday through Friday.

 Maxwell Center for International Communications